Requirements for viewing 4K content on OPTIK TV

 - An HDMI cable that clearly indicates it is a High speed or Premium high speed cable

-- Any audio visual components (such as audio receiver or blue ray player) connected to your Optik service must also be HDCP 2.2 compliant to ensure you can view 4K content on Optik
+- Any audio visual components (such as audio receiver or blue ray player) must also be HDCP 2.2 compliant to ensure you can view 4K content on OPTIK

 - High-bandwidth Digital Content Protection (HDCP) 2.2 is the latest form of digital copy protection that prevents copying of digital audio and video content as it travels across HDMI 2.0 connections.
 This latest standard was enforced as a result of content producers’ need to protect their content from piracy.
 HDCP2.2 was not yet implemented when 4K (UHD) TVs were initially manufactured.Most 4K TVs sold in popular home electronics stores since 2015 are HDCP 2.2 compatible.
 To check if your TV is HDCP 2.2 compatible, check your owner’s manual or check the manufacturers online support pages for your TV.